francisldn/blockchain-developer-bootcamp-final-project/README.md

     * Purpose: for users to withdraw balance from the contract in an ERC20 token; "non-Reentrant" is applied to prevent reentrancy
     * Input: withdraw amount in ETH terms, ERC20 token address
     * Output: return true on successful execution
-* You can deploy the SmartBank contract to Rinkeby network by running the following command.
+* You can deploy the SmartBank contract to the Rinkeby network by running the following command.
 Make sure you have sufficient ETH balance to pay for the gas fee.
 ```
 truffle migration --reset --network rinkeby
 ```